 As fewer and fewer retail shops carry a broad range of digital cameras, it is nowadays often difficult to compare their size.
 This is where the CAM-parator app comes in.
 It gives you an easily accessible impression of the proportions of any two cameras.

-When interpreting the size comparisons, it is important to compare like with like, or at least to keep some fundamental differences between camera-types in mind.
-For example, a compact camera is measured with its build-in lens, while the dimensions and weight of an interchangeable lens camera are reported without any lens attached.
+When interpreting the camera size comparisons, it is important to compare like with like, or at least to keep some fundamental differences between camera-types in mind.
+For example, a compact camera is measured with its built-in lens, while the dimensions and weight of an interchangeable lens camera are reported without any lens attached.
 Also, some cameras come with an integrated viewfinder, while others offer clip-on accessory finders that are left out of the size and weight determinations.
-Similarly, some professional DSLR have a battery grip permanently build into their body, while for other cameras the grip is an optional accessory that is not included in the measurement.
+Similarly, some professional DSLR have a battery grip permanently built into their body, while for other cameras the grip is an optional accessory that is not included in the measurement.